Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Introduction

 Using cylindrical coordinates $(r, z, \varphi)$, this equation, known as the Grad-Shafranov equation \cite{GrRu:1958, LuSc:1957, Shafranov:1958}, is posed in the $(r,z)$ plane and takes the form of

-where $\nabla$ and $\nabla\cdot$ denote the Cartesian gradient and divergence operators in two dimensions respectively; the magnetic permeability $\mu$ is either a function of the magnetic field $\mu = \mu(|\nabla u|^2/r^2)$ within any ferromagnetic structure, or equal to the constant permeability of vacuum, $\mu_0$, everywhere else.
+where $\nabla$ and $\nabla\cdot$ denote the Cartesian gradient and divergence operators in two dimensions respectively; the magnetic permeability $\mu$ is either a function of the magnetic field $\mu = \mu(|\nabla \psi|^2/r^2)$ within any ferromagnetic structure, or equal to the constant permeability of vacuum, $\mu_0$, everywhere else.
 The source $J_\varphi$ accounts for the currents present in the system and is known as \textit{toroidal current density}.
-This term is in fact discontinuous, defined piecewise and different from zero only in the two following cases: \begin{itemize} \item Within a cross section of a coil, it is constant and equal to the ratio between the current going through that coil, $I_i$, and the cross sectional area of the coil $S_i$. \item Within the plasma (confined within the region $\Omega_p$), the current can be represented in terms of the hydrostatic pressure and an additional scalar variable known as the \textit{toroidal field} $g$ as
+This term is defined piecewise and different from zero only in the two following cases: \begin{itemize} \item Within a cross section of a coil, it is constant and equal to the ratio between the current going through that coil, $I_i$, and the cross sectional area of the coil $S_i$. \item Within the plasma (confined within the region $\Omega_p$), the current can be represented in terms of the hydrostatic pressure and an additional scalar variable $g$ as

-\end{itemize} Both the pressure and the toroidal field are considered constant along the streamlines of the magnetic field and thus take the forms $p=p(u)$ and $g=g(u)$.
+\end{itemize} Both the pressure and the scalar function $g$ are considered constant along the streamlines of the magnetic field and thus take the forms $p=p(\psi)$ and $g=g(\psi)$.
 In this study, following the model proposed in \cite{LuBr:1982}, we adopt the following forms